ezedaniel/ezedaniel/README.md

 ❤️ Python
 ❤️ Tableau

+Currently learning JavaScript, Es6 and TypeScript

 - 👀 I’m interested in data driven business development
 - 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me eze_d@yahoo.com

-currently learning JavaScript, Es6 and TypeScript

 <!---
 ezedaniel/ezedaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.